uriborrajo/HETGEN1000/README.md

 ### 1. PHYLUCE INSTALLATION

-Phyluce is a software package initially designed to analyse data extracted from ultra-conserved elements in the genomes of organisms.
-These ultraconserved elements (UCE) are highly conserved regions of the genomes of organisms, in our case organisms within the phylum Mollusca.
+Phyluce is a software package initially designed to analyze data extracted from ultra-conserved elements (UCEs) in the genomes of organisms.
+These UCEs are highly conserved regions of the genome, and in our case, we are studying organisms within the phylum Mollusca.

-For the present study we will use this software package to analyse data from 35 mollusc species.
+In the present study, we will use this software package to analyze data from 35 mollusc species.

-To use phyluce you need to have MinicondaX installed (in our case Miniconda 3):
+To use Phyluce, you need to have Miniconda installed (in our case, Miniconda 3):
 ```
 mkdir -p ~/miniconda3
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O ~/miniconda3/miniconda.sh
 bash ~/miniconda3/miniconda.sh -b -u -p ~/miniconda3
 rm -rf ~/miniconda3/miniconda.sh
 ```
-If you want to install another version of miniconda, just change the name of the .sh in the wget command (e.g. Miniconda3 to Miniconda2).
+If you want to install another version of Miniconda, just change the name of the ```.sh``` file in the ```wget``` command (e.g., from Miniconda3 to Miniconda2).

-Next, you must initialise Miniconda3:
+Next, you must initialize Miniconda3:
 ```
 ~/miniconda3/bin/conda init bash
 ~/miniconda3/bin/conda init zsh
 ```
-To verify that Miniconda is installed and working properly, close and reopen your terminal and then run ```conda list```, this should produce an output.
+To verify that Miniconda is installed and working properly, close and reopen your terminal and then run ```conda list``.
+This should produce an output.

-The installation of Miniconda3 is only necessary to be able to separate the downloaded packages in different environments, avoiding that they are all mixed in the base environment.
-Thus, Conda allows us to create different environments where we will install Phyluce in an environment called ```Phyluce-1.7.2``` where ```-1.7.2``` is the installed version.
+The installation of Miniconda3 is necessary to separate the downloaded packages into different environments, avoiding a mix in the base environment.
+Conda allows us to create different environments, and we will install Phyluce in an environment called ```phyluce-1.7.2```, where ```1.7.2`` is the version installed.

-To install phyluce-1.7.2 and create the new environment:
+To install Phyluce 1.7.2 and create the new environment:

 ```
 wget https://raw.githubusercontent.com/faircloth-lab/phyluce/v1.7.2/distrib/phyluce-1.7.2-py36-Linux-conda.yml
 conda env create -n phyluce-1.7.2 --file phyluce-1.7.2-py36-Linux-conda.yml
 ```

 Once the software package is installed, we are ready to activate and use the corresponding environment.
-It should be noted that whenever we want to use phyluce software we will have to activate the environment where it is installed.
+Note that whenever we want to use the Phyluce software, we will have to activate the environment where it is installed.

 To activate the environment: